data-to-insight/csc-map-of-the-world/docs/index.md

-# Welcome to the D2I Knowledge Base
+# CSC Map of the World

-The **D2I Knowledge Base** is an open, evolving tool designed to help map and understand the data, services, tools, and organisations that make up the **children’s social care (CSC) data ecosystem**.
+The D2I **CSC Map of the World or Knowledge Base** is an open, evolving tool designed to help map and understand the data, services, tools, and organisations that make up the **children’s social care (CSC) data ecosystem**.

 It brings together structured descriptions of people, services, frameworks, systems, and ongoing development work across the sector — using both visual and searchable formats — to support **collaboration, data leadership, strategic planning, and operational insight**.